Top 5 CRED Interview Questions For SDE Role

 What is CRED, and Why Does its Interview Stand Out?

-CRED is an Indian fintech unicorn that rewards users for paying credit card bills on time, through cashbacks, CRED coins, and lifestyle benefits.
-It’s one of the better-paying startups in India, with a strong engineering culture built around trust, clean code, and product quality.
+CRED is an Indian fintech unicorn that rewards users for paying credit card bills on time through cashbacks, coins, and lifestyle benefits.
+It has built one of the strongest engineering cultures among Indian startups, centred around trust, clean code, and long-term product thinking.

 According to Glassdoor, CRED’s interview difficulty is rated 3.06 out of 5, and only 43.8% of candidates report a positive experience, which means the right preparation makes a measurable difference.